 Exam Boards Introduction

-All exam boards follow Ofqual (the Office of Qualifications and Examinations Regulation) guidelines to regulate standards but exam format and content varies between boards.
+All exam boards follow Ofqual (the Office of Qualifications and Examinations Regulation) guidelines to regulate standards.
+However, exam format and content varies between boards, making each GCSE exam board distinct.

 Schools have to choose which exam board they will use for each subject.
-Decisions can be based on the number of papers, weightings of units and ratios of written exams to non-exam assessment.
+Decisions can be based on the number of papers.
+Other factors include weightings of units and ratios of written exams to non-exam assessment, as determined by the GCSE exam boards they decide on.

 AQA

-The name AQA officially came about in April 2000 as the result of a merger between the Associated Examining Board (formed in 1953 to provide the new General Certificate of Education qualification to all secondary schools) and the Northern Examinations and Assessment Board (NEAB), creating the largest exam boards in England.
+The name AQA officially came about in April 2000 as the result of a merger between the Associated Examining Board (formed in 1953 to provide the new General Certificate of Education qualification to all secondary schools) and the Northern Examinations and Assessment Board (NEAB).
+This merger created the largest of the GCSE exam boards in England.

-AQA offers qualifications in around 60 different subjects, and within these subject areas there are a variety of specifications and qualification levels.
-The core subjects of Maths, English and Science are offered, as well as numerous languages, humanities subjects, ICT-related areas of study, and PE and arts-based subjects.
+AQA offers qualifications in over 60 different subjects.
+Within these subject areas, there are a variety of specifications and qualification levels.
+The core subjects of Maths, English and Science are offered.
+Also offered are numerous languages, humanities subjects, ICT-related areas of study, and PE and arts-based subjects.

 Edexcel

-Edexcel – its name being a portmanteau of “education” and “excellence” – is one of the largest awarding bodies in the UK alongside AQA and is the qualification brand name for publishing and education company Pearson.
-Edexcel was originally formed in 1996, following the merger of the Business and Technology Education Council (BTEC) and the University of London Examinations and Assessment Council (ULEAC), which administered GCSEs and A-levels.
+Edexcel – its name being a portmanteau of “education” and “excellence” – is one of the largest awarding bodies in the UK alongside AQA.
+It is the qualification brand name for publishing and education company Pearson.
+Edexcel was originally formed in 1996.
+This followed the merger of the Business and Technology Education Council (BTEC) and the University of London Examinations and Assessment Council (ULEAC).
+The ULEAC administered GCSEs and A-levels.

 Although it was initially established as a charitable organisation, Edexcel is now owned by Pearson and is the only privately owned exam board in the UK.